Works Composed during the Pandemic: 2020-21

 St Peter's Church, Kinver, where Kinver Landscape was due to be premiered

-This work was commissioned and composed before my illness got too bad, so I remember it quite well.
+This work was commissioned and composed before my illness got too bad, so I remembered it quite well.

 Michael Jones, a well-known pianist living and working in the Stourbridge area and a good friend of Andrew’s, wrote to Andrew in 2019 asking him to compose a work for his special recital celebrating his 50 years as a professional musician.